gerryguy311/Free_CyberSecurity_Professional_Development_Resources/README.md

 ## Conferences

-* **Splunk Live** June 16 - This free interactive experience will help you make better, faster decisions.
-Learn about Splunk and optimize how you turn data into action with the Data-to-Everything Platform. https://www.splunk.com/en_us/events/splunklive.html

 * **OSSEC VirtualCon** June 24, 25 - The virtual conference is open to the OSSEC community to share technical insights, lessons learned, and best practices for OSSEC. https://atomicorp.com/ossec-conference-2020/

 * **BREAKING SECURITY AWARENESS VIRTUAL CONFERENCE** - June 25 - WE'RE BREAKING SECURITY AWARENESS TO WAGE WAR ON HUMAN RISK, THE INTELLIGENT WAY.
 The old school method of security awareness for compliance isn't getting the job done and it may be hurting us.
 We are bringing together leaders from a diverse set of experiences to bridge the gap from compliance to behavior change and effective risk reduction while covering: Threat Intelligence, Gamification, Human Targeting, Behavioral Design - https://www.breakingsecurityawareness.com/